Residence permit

 What is the easiest way to get residency in Greece?

-The Greece Golden Visa program is widely regarded as the most convenient method to obtain permanent residency in Greece.
+The Greece Golden Visa programme is widely regarded as the most convenient method to obtain permanent residency in Greece.
 Simply purchase a private property valued at a minimum of €250,000 or more, provide minimal documentation (outlined in this article), and await approval, typically within a few months.

 How much money do I need to get residency in Greece?